ymducimetiere/ymducimetiere.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: what I have been working on
+description: what I have been working on so far
 nav: true
 nav_order: 1
 display_categories: